Refugee Services (RS) Frequently Asked Questions

 ORR is the Office of Refugee Resettlement, an office within the U.S. Department of Health and Human Services.

 What is USCIS?

-USCIS is the United States Citizenship and Immigration Services, an office within the US Department of Homeland Security.
+USCIS is the U.S. Citizenship and Immigration Services, an office within the U.S. Department of Homeland Security.

 What is a Refugee?

 Any person outside of their country who is unable or unwilling to return to that country because of persecution or a well-founded fear of persecution on account of race, religion, nationality, membership in a particular social group, or political opinion.
 Refugees are usually given an I-94 Form stamped “Admitted as a Refugee pursuant to section 207 of the Act”.

 An asylee is a person who applies for and receives a grant of asylum while in the United States or on U.S. territory, based on the same reasons as a refugee.